magicicada/cp/course_documents/assessments/poster/poster_marking_scheme.md

-# CP 2024 Poster Marking Scheme
+# CP 2024 Poster Marking Scheme - WARNING NOT YET UPDATED FOR 2025

 This assessment is band marked, which means you won't get a numerical mark, but instead a band - similar to a dissertation.
 When marking, we will consider the following: